zalando/skipper/dataclients/kubernetes/crd.md

 ### Examples Ingress vs. RouteGroup

-Ingress objects are will known.
+Ingress objects are well known.
 To compare the use of RouteGroup we show some Ingress examples and how these would be written as RouteGroup.

 #### Minimal example